pathfindertools/cryptonet/content/pages/home.md

         headline: HackFS
         subhead: July-August 2021
         text: >-
-          <p>Build the foundation for the decentralized web.
-A virtual Hackathon
-          by ETHGlobal and Protocol Labs.</p>
+          Build the foundation for the decentralized web.
+A virtual Hackathon by ETHGlobal and Protocol Labs.
         link: 'https://hackfs.com/'
         buttonLabel: View event
       - image: